SigveMartin/DeepReinforcementLearningND/project_1_Navigation/report.md

 In order to prevent overetimation of q-values this agent is equipped with two function approximations, or a double set of [q-networks (local and target)](https://github.com/SigveMartin/drlnd/blob/22c0a477933d6c0e8b72c8ab45f74173025badd4/project_1_Navigation/dqn_agent.py#L36).

 ![double DQN](images/doubleq.png)

+In our implemention we get the maximum predicted Q values from the target model and the expected q-values from the local model and evaluate them.
+The [target model is updated](https://github.com/SigveMartin/drlnd/blob/22c0a477933d6c0e8b72c8ab45f74173025badd4/project_1_Navigation/dqn_agent.py#L106) by copying the weights from the local model into the target model, when learning from the experiences.

+The local model is used to produce actions for a state when the agent acts.
+However, these two function approximators must agree on the best actions through the learning step on the Q-values.

+In the long run this prevents the algoritm from propogating incidential high rewards that might be obtained by chance and don't reflect long-turn returns (ref. lesson 2.9 Udacity).

+#### Hyperparameters for DQN
+The hyperparameters for the agent is found and explained in the [dqn_agent.py](dqn_agent.py).
+>`
+* BUFFER_SIZE = int(1e5)  # replay buffer size
+* BATCH_SIZE = 64         # minibatch size
+* GAMMA = 0.99            # discount factor
+* TAU = 1e-3              # for soft update of target parameters
+* LR = 5e-4               # learning rate
+* UPDATE_EVERY = 4        # how often to update the network`

 ## Plot of Rewards